 Resource Efficiency

 As for budget efficiency, according to the European Commission, no progress has been made in the development of an overarching public financial management reform program.
 Parliamentary engagement and oversight over the budget remain limited, rendering overall budget planning, implementation and auditing less transparent.
-The role of the Ministry of Finance and Treasury was further relegated to executive and regulatory functions only, with the ministry losing its policymaking responsibilities.
-Even though the level of government debt is still modest, it rose during the review period, staying firmly above 30% of GDP.
+Türkiye’s government debt was equivalent to 42% of GDP in 2021, according to Türkiye’s Undersecretariat of the Treasury, with government debt reaching $254.5 billion in December 2022.

 Efficient use of assets